 Replacement product: DTX-EFM2

-This article will describe the steps required to successfully certify a multimode LC to SC duplex fiber link in accordance with ANSI/TIA-568-C using the DTX-MFM fiber adapters.
-ANSI/TIA-568-C requires the user to follow Method B (also known as 1 Jumper) which ensures that the connectors at each end of the link are measured.
-A 1 Jumper Reference is not possible with these adapters, so an adapted method is used.
+This article will describe the steps required to successfully certify a multimode SC to SC duplex fiber link in accordance with ANSI/TIA-568-C using the DTX-MFM2 fiber adapters.
+ANSI/TIA-568-C requires the user to follow Method B (also known as 1 Jumper) which ensures that the connectors at each end of the link are measured and negative losses are avoided.
+The method described here is the same as if you had the DTX-MFM2 fiber modules.
+Using the DTX-EFM2 fiber modules requires the use of EF-TRCs instead of mandrels.

 Items required in addition to a DTX CableAnalyzer: